benmanafe/capstone-project-code-explainer/README.md

 # **AI support Explanations**
 AI is used here to explain code starting from taking in the input from the dataset, analyzing it and give a clear output.
 It is basically the core of this project.

-AI is used here to explain code starting from taking in the input from the dataset, analyzing it and give a clear output.
-It is basically the core of this project.